zacharvey88/meteor-mapper/README.md

 ## Development Notes

-Meteor Mapper was developed collaboratively during a software development bootcamp using pair programming techniques.
+Meteor Mapper was developed collaboratively with during a software development bootcamp using pair programming techniques.
 It integrates multiple React components to achieve seamless data visualization and interaction.

 ---